bryan-ash/mockversion/README.markdown

     require 'mockversion/cucumber_steps'

 then in a feature:
-    Scenario: export retrieves a file but does not create a working copy Given I am using mockversion
+    Scenario: export retrieves a file
+      Given I am using mockversion
       And a repository at "/repos/repo" with:
         | revision | action | filename |